Public and Regulatory

 Instructing solicitor, 2016

-'...has a robust practice in regulatory offences that sees him instructed by a range of parties including public sector bodies, companies and private individuals.
-Also handles cases concerning violent crime and sexual abuse.
+'Has a robust practice in regulatory offences that sees him instructed by a range of parties including public sector bodies, companies and private individuals.
+He also handles cases concerning violent crime and sexual abuse, as well as fraud and drug offences.'

 Strengths: "Very able, a rising star."'